CodeGehlot/100-days-of-code/log.md

 **Today's Progress**:
 Random Module and Python Lists
--random.int and many more can be found from AskPython document.
+- random.int and many more can be found from AskPython document.
--List can have append, replace etc
+- List can have append, replace etc
--nested list - list inside list
+- nested list: list inside list

 Had fun doing few projects mixing with random module, lists, conditional operators and if-elif-else statement combinations.